 Why do you get motion sickness?
-Motion sickness occurs when the the motion you see is different from the motion you feel.
+Motion sickness occurs when the motion you see is different from the motion you feel.
 Input from your eyes, your body, and your inner ears send motion signals to your brain.
 When these signals are mixed, motion sickness occurs.

 Motion sickness medications (antiemetics) can be helpful for people who suffer from this disorder.
 However, these drugs tend to work in the central nervous system (the brain).
 When you combine alcohol with drugs for motion sickness this drug interaction can cause extreme drowsiness or dizziness.
 It can make driving more dangerous and you may at greater risk of a fall or other injury.
 You should not drink alcohol with motion sickness medications.